sfell77/app_grafana/README.md

 This is actually my first ELB deployment (ALB was our norm); wouldn't recommend it.

 ## What is...
-For simplicity, the default `app_env` value, if you use the deploy scripts below, is `dev` by default.
+- For simplicity, the default `app_env` value, if you use the deploy scripts below, is `dev` by default.
 Any variables you set which require the `app_env` variable (such as `variable "AMI"`) should use `dev` for this component.

-I've left all my variables in-place for reference; it's a throw-away VPC so it'll be gone eventually (no security risks).
+- I've left all my variables in-place for reference; it's a throw-away VPC so it'll be gone eventually (no security risks).
+- My resources have a Rick and Morty theme going.
+Season 5 just came out and I like to remind people that instances are cattle (not pets) and that they are 100% disposable (and should be).

 ## What you need to provide
 With this configuration, you only need to provide a handful of variables (located in `variables.tf`) in order to deploy Grafana to an ELB: